matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 - Design patterns are canonical solutions to recurring problems

 ## Creational

-- how should objects be created
+- How should objects be created:
     - Factory
     - Abstract Factory
     - Singleton